 The Role of Executives.
 The Company's CEO, Senior Vice President, Chief Legal Officer and Secretary ("CLO"), Vice President, General Counsel and Assistant Secretary ("GC"), and Vice President, Human Resources ("VP-HR") are actively involved in the executive compensation process.
 Historically, the CEO reviews the performance of each of the named executive officers (other than his own performance) and, within the defined program parameters, recommends to the Compensation Committee base salary increases and annual cash incentive compensation and long-term equity incentive awards for such individuals.
 He provides the Compensation Committee with both annual and long-term recommended financial performance goals for the Company that are used to link pay with performance.
 The CEO also provides his views to the Compensation Committee with respect to the executive compensation program's ability to attract, retain and motivate the level of executive talent necessary to achieve the Company's business goals.
-The CLO, GC and VP-HR work with the CEO to develop the recommended base salary increases, annual cash incentive compensation program to attract, retain, and motivate the Company's executive team and potential executive hires.
+The CLO, GC and VP-HR work with the CEO to develop the recommended base salary increases, annual cash incentive compensation levels and long-term equity incentive awards and provide analysis on the ability of the executive compensation program to attract, retain, and motivate the Company's executive team and potential executive hires.
 The CEO, CLO, GC and VP-HR attend the meetings of the Compensation Committee, but do not participate in the Compensation Committee's executive sessions.